Abhishekp982004/AEO-Tracker/README.md

 2. Import `seed_data.json` or manually add via UI
 3. Or use the Supabase API/SQL to bulk insert

+or
+directly import `checks_for_supabase.csv` to the visibility_checks table created and add a row in the projects table with the project id and the user id and all the details

 ### 5. Start the Application

 ```bash